- Apply Now

 All undergraduate programs within the School of Education are NCATE accredited.

 Graduates of the Cedarville University Teacher Education Program will receive a State of Ohio Resident Educator License and an Association of Christian Schools International (ACSI) Certificate.
 Unlike other state’s teacher license/certification, the State of Ohio Resident Educator License is transferrable to ALL states in the U.S. regardless of reciprocity status.
 Usually the teacher license transfer process involves an application, and sometimes candidates must meet individual state licensure exam requirements.
 The ACSI Certificate is nationally recognized and does not require state-to-state transfer.

-During the teacher candidate’s senior year in the Cedarville University Teacher Education Program, candidates can meet individually with the School of Education Licensure, Testing, and Accreditation Coordinator, who will assist them in the licensure application and transferring process.
-Candidates are welcome at any time to inquire about the licensure process with the Licensure, Testing, and Accreditation Coordinator, but the licensure application and transfer process cannot begin until the candidate has graduated from the Cedarville University Teacher Education Program.
+During the teacher candidate’s senior year in the Cedarville University Teacher Education Program, candidates can meet individually with the School of Education staff, who will assist them in the licensure application and transferring process.
+Candidates are welcome at any time to inquire about the licensure process with School of Education staff, but the licensure application and transfer process cannot begin until the candidate has graduated from the Cedarville University Teacher Education Program.